mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 When comparing resource identifiers (for example, to determine uniqueness or to evaluate requested resources against policy), the authorization server MUST apply the URI comparison rules defined in {{Section 6.2.1 of RFC3986}}, after applying syntax-based normalization as defined in {{Section 6.2.2 of RFC3986}}.
 Resource identifiers that are equivalent under these rules MUST be treated as identical.

-#### Client Requested One or More Resources
+#### Client Requested Exactly One Resource

-If the client included one or more `resource` parameters in the authorization request or token request:
+If the client included exactly one `resource` parameter in the authorization request or token request:

-- The authorization server MUST evaluate the requested resource set according to local policy and determine the accepted resource set.
+- The authorization server MUST evaluate the requested `resource` value according to local policy.
-- If the accepted resource set is empty, the authorization server MUST return an `invalid_target` error response as defined in {{RFC8707}} and MUST NOT issue an access token.
+- If the requested `resource` value is not acceptable, the authorization server MUST return an `invalid_target` error response as defined in {{RFC8707}} and MUST NOT issue an access token.
-- If the accepted resource set is non-empty:
+- If the requested `resource` value is acceptable:
   - The authorization server MUST include the `resource` parameter in the access token response.
-  - The resource values in the response MUST be limited to the accepted resource set and MUST NOT include any resource value that was not requested by the client.
-  - The authorization server MUST ensure that the returned resource set contains no duplicate resource identifiers (including identifiers that differ only by URI normalization).
-  - If the accepted resource set contains exactly one resource, the `resource` parameter value MUST be a string containing that single resource identifier.
+  - The `resource` parameter value MUST be a string containing the accepted `resource` value.
+  - The returned `resource` value MUST match the requested `resource` value after applying the URI comparison rules defined in {{Section 6.2.1 of RFC3986}} and syntax-based normalization defined in {{Section 6.2.2 of RFC3986}}.

+#### Client Requested Multiple Resources

+If the client included more than one `resource` parameter in the authorization request or token request:

+- The authorization server MUST evaluate the requested `resource` values according to local policy and determine which requested values are acceptable.
+- If none of the requested `resource` values are acceptable, the authorization server MUST return an `invalid_target` error response as defined in {{RFC8707}} and MUST NOT issue an access token.
+- If one or more requested `resource` values are acceptable:
+  - The authorization server MUST include the `resource` parameter in the access token response.
-  - If the accepted resource set contains more than one resource, the `resource` parameter value MUST be an array of strings containing those resource identifiers.
+  - The `resource` parameter value MUST be an array of strings if there is more than one accepted value.
+  - Each returned `resource` value MUST match one of the requested `resource` values after applying the URI comparison rules defined in {{Section 6.2.1 of RFC3986}} and syntax-based normalization defined in {{Section 6.2.2 of RFC3986}}.
+  - The returned array MAY contain a strict subset of the requested `resource` values.
+  - The returned array MUST NOT contain duplicate `resource` values, including values that differ only by URI normalization.

 #### Client Did Not Request a Resource

 If the client did not include any `resource` parameters in the authorization request or token request:

-- If the authorization server assigns one or more default resources based on policy or client configuration, it SHOULD include the assigned resource(s) in the `resource` parameter of the response.
+- If the authorization server assigns one or more default `resource` values based on policy or client configuration:
+  - The authorization server SHOULD include the assigned `resource` value or values in the `resource` parameter of the response.
+  - If exactly one `resource` value is assigned, the `resource` parameter value SHOULD be a string.
+  - If multiple `resource` values are assigned, the `resource` parameter value SHOULD be an array.
+- If the authorization server does not apply any `resource`-specific restriction to the access token:
+  - The authorization server SHOULD issue an access token.
+  - The authorization server SHOULD omit the `resource` parameter from the response.

-- If the access token is not valid for any specific resource (for example, when the access token has no resource-specific restriction), the `resource` parameter SHOULD be omitted from the response.
+If the `resource` parameter is omitted, the access token is not valid for any specific resource as defined by this specification.

 ## Client Processing Rules {#client-processing-rules}